SebastianRuizE98/Automated-web-scraping-and-document-retrieval-software-for-OSCE-arbitrals-database/README.md

 - A pattern in the href attribute of the download buttons was identified, which made it possible to rename the downloaded files for easier recognition.
 - Finally, I obtained a downloaded database in CSV format along with the corresponding documents for each record.

-  --> You can check the raw data in the CSV file located in the folder, as well as a screenshot showing the documents organized in numerical order.
+  --> You can check the raw data in the XLSX file located in the folder, as well as a screenshot showing the documents organized in numerical order.